 This post may contain affiliate links at no cost to you.
 Thank you for your support.
 If you're here for easy projects, feel free to check out my

 Want fun?
 See how to make hair ties with a diy knot bow.
-It’s the perfect hair tie for ponytails!
-This tutorial will show you how to sew a bunch of knotted hair ties using my free knotted bow hair ties pattern.
-It’s part of the free scrunchie pattern in the shop (no coupon needed, scroll to the bottom for the link)
+It's the perfect hair tie for ponytails!
+The free pattern is part of the free scrunchie pattern in the shop (no coupon needed, scroll to the bottom for the link)